 The second method can be found in DataGorri's modeler tab.
 After having loaded a page structure, the modeler displays the option "Add all similar links to the scraper's linklist" whenever it encounters a hyperlink.
-Using this option, one can easily add several links to the link list, once one has found an overview page that includes links to websites that should all be scraped.
+Once one has found an overview page that includes links to websites that should all be scraped, the second option can be used to easily add several links to the link list.

-Ultimately, upon clicking "SCRAPE" DataGorri will go through the selected list of URLs and extract all data located in the predefined cells or positions.
+Ultimately, upon clicking "SCRAPE", DataGorri will go through the selected list of URLs and extract all data located in the predefined cells or positions.
 After completion, the scraped result is automatically saved to a .csv file format.
 Please bear in mind that existing files with an identical name are overwritten.

 All files (page models, link lists, and result files) are saved in folders on the desktop that are automatically created upon the first execution of DataGorri.
+The files can also be shared, which facilitates the replication of studies that used DataGorri.

-With these basic functions, DataGorri is highly flexible but remains userfriendly and comprehensible even for non-experienced users.
+With these basic functions, DataGorri is highly flexible but remains user-friendly and comprehensible even for non-experienced users.
 For more detailed information on its functionality, please consider the user manual and documentation of DataGorri.